Doth-J/node-red-contrib-typescript-template/README.md

     ![Example Node Message Result 1](./docs/ExampleResult-1.PNG)

-* Let's change the `msg.payload.message` variable of the injector node:
+* Double-click on the injector node and add the `msg.payload.message` variable of the injector node:

     ![Injector Node Configuration](./docs/ExampleInjectorConfig.PNG)